aurelia/aurelia.github.io-old/_harp/get-started.md

 Ok, there's some really interesting new stuff here.
 We want to use the router, so we begin by importing it at the top of the file.
 This is the power of ES6 again.
 We then create our _App_ class to hold our data and behavior for the main application layout.
 Take a look at the constructor function.
 It's expecting something to pass in a _router_ instance when the App class is created.
 Where does that come from?

 Aurelia creates the UI components as needed to render your app.
 It does this by using a [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) container capable of providing constructor dependencies like this.
 How does the DI system know what to provide?
-All you have to do is add a static method named _inject_ that returns an array of keys representing types to instantiate.
-You want a router?
-Just ask for it by adding the constructor to the array and Aurelia will give it to you.
+All you have to do is add a static method named _inject_ that returns an array of types to provide instances of.
+There should be one entry in the array for each constructor parameter.
+In the above example, we needed a router instance, so we added the `Router` type to the inject array.

 > **Note:** If you happen to be using AtScript, you'll be pleased to know that Aurelia understands AtScript type annotations and can use those for dependency injection.
 As other main stream JavaScript transpilers adopt type or annotation metadata we'll continue to enhance our platform and teach it to understand your choice language's format.